News! Oregon State University is a healthy, smoke-free campus. Please be aware that smoking is prohibited on all campus property.

 Wheelchair seating is available throughout the stadium on main level, upper level (Stadium Club) and overflow seating on the Loge level.
 Up to three companions can be seated with the individual who uses a wheelchair.
 If you need assistance finding seating, please see one of the volunteers or guest services representatives inside the stadium.
 Map of Reser Stadium.

 Guests who prefer indoor seating indoor seating may view the televised ceremony on a large screen within the Stadium Club, located on the upper level of the stadium.
-Enter through Gate C and take the elevator to the Club level.
+Enter through Gate B or C and take the elevator to the Club level.
+If the Club level is filled to capacity, there is alternate seating at the Alumni Center in the Elle/Burlingham Room (111A), where guests can enjoy the televised ceremony.

-Guests who use sign language interpreters are encouraged to sit is section 118 on the east side of the stadium for the best sight lines.
+Guests who use sign language interpreters are encouraged to sit is sections 115 or 116 on the east side of the stadium for the best sight lines.
 Interpreters will be available prior to the ceremony; please contact a commencement volunteer if you need assistance.

 Assistive listening devices are available from the volunteers at the Stroller Check area near the First Aid Stations on the main concourses near section 119.